 Cultural Proximity and the Processing of Financial Information

-This paper examines how a shared cultural background between analysts and firms under coverage affects information asymmetry in financial markets.
-To disentangle cultural proximity from geographic proximity, we extract a sample of firms publicly traded in the U.S. but headquartered in regions sharing Chinese culture (“Chinese firms”), and identify a group of U.S. analysts of Chinese ethnic origin (“Chinese analysts”).
-We find that Chinese analysts issue more accurate forecasts about earnings of Chinese firms than non-Chinese analysts.
-The rise in forecast precision is more pronounced among first-generation Chinese immigrants.
-Market reaction is stronger if Chinese analysts revise their forecasts upwards or issue favorable recommendations about Chinese firms.
-Our results indicate that cultural proximity mitigates information asymmetry that adversely affects foreign firms, especially those from emerging markets, and shed light on culture as an important component of human capital.
+This paper examines how culture affects information asymmetry in financial markets.
+We extract firms traded in the U.S. but headquartered in regions sharing Chinese culture (“Chinese firms”), and manually identify a group of U.S. analysts of Chinese ethnic origin (“Chinese analysts”).
+We find that Chinese analysts issue more accurate forecasts on Chinese firms than non-Chinese analysts.
+The effect is stronger among firms with less transparent information environments.
+Further evidence suggests that cultural proximity can go beyond language commonality and analysts’ pre-existing channels for information.
+Market reaction is stronger when Chinese analysts issue favorable forecast revisions or upgrades about Chinese firms.